evilsocket/nerve/docs/index.md

 nerve -G "openai://gpt-4o" -T examples/code_auditor -D TARGET_PATH=/path/to/code
 ```

-In case of a workflow, you can specify the workflow file with the `-W`/`--workflow` argument:
+When you use a workflow file, you can specify it with the `-W`/`--workflow` argument:

 <!-- "In case of a workflow", does this mean "when creating a workflow", "when using a workflow"? needs a tab more clarity here! -->